PTA/RTA Module 1

 for rate dependant skin includes an isochronal test example.

-The IPR AOF options in Saphir NL and the connection to the Amethyste WPA module.
+The IPR AOF options in Saphir and the connection to the Amethyste WPA module.

 Test objectives and how to design a test to achieve them.